typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 RUN apk --no-cache add --update bash coreutils
 ```

-Once created, this image can be used as a base image by specifying the `dockerBaseImage` setting in the SBT build file.
+Once created, this image can be used as a base image by specifying the `dockerBaseImage` setting in the `build.sbt`.

 ```
 dockerBaseImage := "<my image name>"